JordanAnthonyKing/japanese/japanese.md

 -   A is B: Sakura is Japanese
 -   A does B: Sakura Walks

-Sakura ga nihonjin da - Sakira is Japanese
+Sakura ga nihonjin da - Sakura is Japanese
 Sakura ga aruku - Sakura walks

 Going back to the train metaphor: